(507) 732-7338

 16 weeks: Third Distemper booster and Rabies

-An additional annual vaccine to consider; feline leukemia and feline immunodeficency virus.
+An additional annual vaccine to consider: Feline Leukemia and Feline Immunodeficiency virus.

-- Feline leukemia (FeLV) is a virus that can be fatal.
-It is spread through saliva and nasal secretions, but also in urine, feces, and milk from infected cats this is how a mother cat would infect her kittens.
-If you intend for your cat to spend any time outside we recomend this vaccine.
+• Feline leukemia (FeLV) is a virus that can be fatal.
+It is spread through saliva and nasal secretions, as well as through urine, feces, and milk from infected cats.
+This is how a mother cat would infect her kittens.
+If you plan to let your cat spend time outside, we recommend this vaccine.
 Cats and kittens need to be tested for FeLV before the vaccine is given.

-- Feline Immunodeficency Virus is a virus that can be fatal.
-It is transmitted through bite and scratch wounds when the saliva from an infected cat enters the bloodstream.
-It is also passed from mother cat to kittens in utero.
-If you intend for your cat to spend any time outside we recommend this vaccine.
+• Feline Immunodeficiency Virus is a virus that can be fatal.
+It is transmitted through bite and scratch wounds when an infected cat’s saliva enters the bloodstream.
+It is also passed from the mother cat to the kittens in utero.
+If you intend for your cat to spend any time outside, we recommend this vaccine.
 Cats and kittens need to be tested for FIV before the vaccine is given.

-The FeLV/FIV vaccine is one vaccine that needs to be boostered 3-4 weeks after the intial vaccine and then given annually.
+The FeLV/FIV vaccine is one vaccine that needs to be boostered 3-4 weeks after the initial vaccine and then given annually.